 Tips When Independent 9-Month-Old Doesn’t Want Mom

-You are obviously a very dedicated Mother and are the main caregiver for your baby.
-But remember, she has you all day, and when someone new comes home it is so exciting.
-Other people have different tones of voice and talk excitedly when they arrive home, and your baby is clearly stimulated by this.
+You are obviously a very dedicated Mother and are the primary caregiver for your baby.
+But remember, she has you all day, and it is so exciting when someone new comes home.
+Other people have different tones of voice and talk excitedly when they arrive home, and this clearly stimulates your baby.

 As her parent, it is your job to encourage her to learn to relate to many different people.
 A baby is not here to fill our needs.

-Your little girl has obviously got such a lovely start with her Mom that she is keen to relate to others and that is a great thing.
-It is not good for her to only want attention from you, she needs to learn to relate and learn from all sorts of people.
+Your little girl has gotten such a lovely start with her Mom that she is keen to relate to others, which is a great thing.
+It is not good for her to only want attention from you; she needs to learn to relate to and learn from all sorts of people.

-Most of all, just enjoy her, don’t be jealous of her interest in other people, it shows you have given her a great start in life.
+Most of all, just enjoy her, and don’t be jealous of her interest in other people; it shows you have given her a great start in life.

 All the best,

-To help you feel less alone, and deal with your feelings around this, you can check out this thread with parents in a similar situation.
+To help you feel less alone and deal with your feelings around this, you can check out this discussion with parents in a similar situation.